Matteljay/archmat/README.md

 ## Introduction

-The purpose of these scripts is to facilitate the automated installation of Arch Linux on an encrypted disk.
+The purpose of these scripts is to facilitate the automated installation of Arch Linux to an encrypted disk.

+- Create a functioning operating system quickly.
+Booting into a Cinnamon desktop provides a solid starting point for Arch Linux
+- Reduce the chance of typing errors.
+Repeatedly providing device node references can be both tedious and dangerous.
 - The required user input is minimal.
 However, due to the modular design of these scripts, one can easily customize the installation to taste.
 - For reference, see the Arch Linux official [installation guide](https://wiki.archlinux.org/index.php/Installation_guide)
-- Reduce the chance of typing errors.
-Repeatedly providing device node references can be both tedious and dangerous.
-- Create a functioning operating system quickly.
-Booting into a Cinnamon desktop provides a solid starting point for Arch Linux

 ## Disclaimer

 These scripts are designed to directly overwrite a system disk.
 A small typing error on either the user's or developer's part can lead to irrevocable data loss.
 Or destruction of your current system.
 Backup everything first!
-Disclaimer:

 THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION)
 HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.